cfpb/consumerfinance.gov/docs/page-search.md

 ### Elasticsearch index configuration

-The index configuration is provided by an `Index` class on the document class that defines the [elasticsearch-dsl index options](https://elasticsearch-dsl.readthedocs.io/en/latest/persistence.html#class-index-options).
+The index configuration is provided by an `Index` subclass on the document class that defines the [django-opensearch-dsl index options](https://django-opensearch-dsl.readthedocs.io/en/latest/document/#index-subclass).

 ```python
 from search.elasticsearch_helpers import environment_specific_index